 Review Summary: Sometimes less is more.

 It's the more rock-oriented tracks on the album though that arguably stand out the most in a positive way and provide the core of this album.
 The 5/4 groove of 'Animals' is a highlight, even sounding worthy of 'Origin of Symmetry' and the funky Queen-meets-Franz-Ferdinand third track ‘Panic Station' is also insanely 'catchful' and 'groovetastic' and any other positive descriptive portmanteaus you can think of, but it's the political opener 'Supremacy' that really opens up the groove factor with a super symphonic hard rocker.
 These three songs rock so much harder than anything on 'The Resistance' and all contain spine-crackling guitar solos, definitely putting Bellamy's guitar virtuosity back on the map.
-The three tracks that were released before the rest of the album were all, to some extent, controversial, and resulted in many, many fans already disregarding the album entirely, which makes hearing an opener like 'Supremacy' sound even more righteous and reassuring.
+The three tracks that were released before the rest of the album were all, to some extent, controversial, and resulted in many, many fans already disregarding the album entirely, which makes hearing an opener like 'Supremacy' sound even more reassuring.
 The bass work in particular is extremely strong on the first track and the drumming on this album, although perhaps not that much of a highlight, is certainly consistent.

 Hold on though, after 'Liquid State' there's that song.
 That song.

-While I'm not a fan of dubstep, I won't rant on about how much I dislike it, as I can definitely see the appeal and the artificial havoc of dubstep perfectly suits the song's twisted samples and overall aura of panic.
+While I'm not a fan of dubstep, I won't rant on about how much I dislike it, as I can definitely see the appeal.
+Plus, the artificial havoc of dubstep perfectly suits the song's twisted samples and overall aura of panic.
 A lot can be said about the division that this album has already induced, particularly with this song.
 In all honesty, I'm rather indifferent about the classical elements on the album, but the final track 'The 2nd Law: Isolated System' provides a calming end to this storm of an album; possibly trying to replicate what the world would sound like after an apocalypse.

 To conclude, things are certainly beyond the norm on Planet Muse, and the album artwork bearing a resemblance to rainbow broccoli reinforces this.
 There are so many different styles within the album but while they’re certainly ‘exploring’, a little retreating would not go amiss, as only the rock-orientated tracks really qualify as highlights.
 The contradiction, however, is that a handful of songs are too similar to previous songs on previous albums.
 There are enough good ideas on this album, but perhaps too many to make this album a truly substantial piece of work.
-Maybe less really is more, as it’s mostly the experimental intricacies and obvious shifts in genre that prevent ‘The 2nd Law’ from becoming their ‘9th symphony’.
+Maybe less really is more, as it’s mostly the experimental intricacies and obvious shifts in genre that prevent ‘The 2nd Law’ from becoming anything close to their ‘9th symphony’.